zidni-bwi/Tire-Identifier/README.md

 # Tire-Identifier
 An Image Processing App build for android device using python kivy

-using Template Matching Method with Adaptive Normalized Cross Correlation (ANCC)
+using Template Matching Method with Adaptive Normalized Cross Correlation (ANCC) _just for optimization

 requirement: